GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/4_QUAST.md

 transposed_report.txt
 transposed_report.tex
 ```
-#### We can open them now and see how our two de novo assemblers look and compare to each other.
+### We can open them now and see how our two de novo assemblers look and compare to each other.
+Use separat
 ```
 nano spades/report.txt
 nano velvet_opt/report.txt
 nano velvethg/report.txt
 ```
 ### You can copy the quast folder to your computer from the cluster by following these steps
 You want to make a directory in your home directory for this to work
 ```